Teen hurt in triple shooting that left man dead in NW Miami-Dade

 NORTHWEST MIAMI-DADE, FLA.
 (WSVN) - A triple shooting has left one man dead and two others injured, including a teenager, in Northwest Miami-Dade.

-Miami-Dade Police responded to a home along Northwest 116th Street and Seventh Avenue, just after 11 p.m., Sunday.
+Miami-Dade Police responded to a home along Northwest 116th Street near Seventh Avenue, just after 11 p.m., Sunday.

 Miami-Dade Fire Rescue crews transported three victims to the hospital.